-The CNSC regulates the nuclear sector in Canada to protect health, safety and security and the environment, and to implement Canada's international commitments on the peaceful use of nuclear energy.
+The Canadian Nuclear Safety Commission regulates the use of nuclear energy and materials to protect health, safety, security and the environment; to implement Canada's international commitments on the peaceful use of nuclear energy; and to disseminate objective scientific, technical and regulatory information to the public.
 Before any person or company can prepare a site for, construct, operate, decommission or abandon a nuclear facility; or possess, use, transport or store nuclear substances, it must obtain a licence issued by the CNSC.